XYCynthiaT/cv/content/post/point-rstudio-to-hpc/index.md

 You can see the console changes from ">" to "remoter>".
 If you use `list.files`, you will find you are running on HPC now.

-# Operating on local RStudio
+## Operating on local RStudio

-6.If you want to install any packages, you can enter `install.packages()` on local computer, but you need to switch to the HPC terminal to respond to any pop up messages.
+6.If you want to install any packages, you can enter `install.packages()` on the local computer, but you need to switch to the HPC terminal to respond to any popup messages.

-# To stop
+## To stop

 7.After you finished, enter `exit()` in the local console to stop remoter.